fbpx

-How long does it take to perform a home inspection?
+How long does it take to perform a professional home inspection?

 The larger the home, the longer it takes.
-Pretty straightforward.
+There are more places to go and more things to see.
+That part is pretty straightforward.

 A home is like a slide.
 The smoother it is, the faster the inspection.